A uneven mash-up of buddy cop and spoof that nearly works.

 Early on the jokes comes fast and hard as a quirky rapport is developed.
 Peña is so deadpan non-PC it feels more parody than straight-up comedy.
 It’s not like anyone is allowed to say these things out loud, most especially to their own children.
 Still, it’s damn funny stuff.
 “Where’s my X-Box?”
 “How the f*ck should I know?”
 “Oh, you know what?
 It’s up my ass.
 You wanna see it?”

 Once riotous straight-man Paul Reiser shows up as their cliche-riddled, always agitated captain we’re in full-on spoof mode.
 I just went along, enjoying the one-liners and the way past ironic misbehavior.
-Peña and Skarsgård just beautifully play it.
+Peña and Skarsgård just beautifully sell it.

 Watching these two eat burgers while attempting to question a hysterical woman with her recently stabbed husband bleeding out at their feet is pure dark-comedic gold.
 “Ma’am, why did you stick him?”